PaulNonatomic/ServiceLocator/README.md

 To install ServiceLocator in your Unity project, add the package from the git URL: https://github.com/PaulNonatomic/ServiceLocator.git using the Unity package manager.

 ## Key Features
-- ScriptableObject-based implementation for easy integration with Unity
+- `ScriptableObject`-based implementation for seamless Unity integration
-- Support for synchronous and asynchronous service retrieval
+- Synchronous, asynchronous, and promise-based service retrieval
-- Promise-based service access
+- Coroutine support for service access
+- Multi-service retrieval in a single call
+- Cancellation support with `CancellationToken`, including `MonoBehaviour.destroyCancellationToken`
-- Coroutine-based service retrieval
+- Robust error handling and service rejection mechanisms
-- Automatic service registration and unregistration for MonoBehaviours
-- Ability to retrieve multiple services simultaneously.

 ## Usage

 ### Creating a ServiceLocator Asset

-Note there is a DefaultServiceLocator asset included in the package should you wish to use this.<br>
-The ServiceLocator property drawer will self populate with the first ServiceLocator asset it finds in the project.<br>
+A `DefaultServiceLocator` asset is included in the package for immediate use.
+The `ServiceLocator` property drawer automatically populates with the first `ServiceLocator` asset found in the project.
+To create a custom instance:
-However should you wish to create a new instance of the ServiceLocator then...

-1. In the Unity Editor, right-click in the Project panel.
+1. Right-click in the Unity Editor's Project panel.
-2. Navigate to Create -> ServiceLocator to create a new ServiceLocator asset.
+2. Navigate to `Create -> ServiceLocator` to create a new `ServiceLocator` asset.

 ### Registering Services
-To register a service with the ServiceLocator, use the `Register<T>` method:
+Register services using the `Register<T>` method:

 ```csharp
 public interface IMyService